 - Equipment utilization

 For more examples, see 25 KPI Examples for Manufacturing Companies

 Now that you know the numbers that you need to move, you now can set up your OKRs to help align and focus your team.
 These are sometimes called quarterly priorities and are the projects that you need to undertake over the next 90 days to get you towards your goals.
 All teams and individuals need to know specifically what they need to do to help the company hit its goals, setting clear and measurable OKRs is the way to do that.

 Begin by setting an objective, you define the qualitative description of what you want to achieve.
 The objective should be short and inspirational to the teams.
 Next, you need to determine the key results or the measurable portion of the OKR.
-If you can’t measure it you can’t don’t have a goal - you only have a good idea.
-Create visual dashboards so that you can track progress during the quarter and make adjustments as needed.
-The best quarterly plans have clearly defined goals, you can learn about effective goal setting in this popular blog post.
-OKR supply chain goals are also a very effective way to improve just in time delivery.
+If you can’t measure it you can’t don’t have a goal - you only have a promising idea.
+Create visual dashboards so that you can track progress during the quarter and adjust as needed.
+The best quarterly plans have clearly defined goals, you can learn how to write goals in this popular blog post.
+OKR supply chain goals are also a highly effective way to improve just in time delivery.

 Step 4: Involve Key Stakeholders in Your Quarterly Plan